michaeljsteel/NumBAT/docs/source/usage.rst

    :width: 15cm

    Coupled circular waveguides using shape ``circular`` (template ``twoincl_msh``).
-   There appers to be a bug here!
+   There appears to be a bug here!

 Rib waveguides